linkedweb/django_react_deployment/README.md

-# Django and React Deployment with Digitalocean Ubuntu Server
+# Django and React Deployment with Digitalocean

-## First create ssh key on your local machine
+### First create ssh key on your local machine

-### This is so that later you don't need a password to log into your server
+This is so that later you don't need a password to log into your server

 To generate an ssh key, first navigate into your .ssh folder in your home directory: